Digital Marketer Interview Questions

 Question: What are the best methods to get native backlinks to your site?

-Explanation: Yet another technical question that will test your knowledge of digital marketing techniques.
+Explanation: This is yet another technical question that will test your knowledge of digital marketing techniques.
 If you’re qualified for this position, you should have no trouble answering this question.
 Remember that technical questions should be answered succinctly.

 Example: “ A common method to get a backlink to your website is to write guest posts on other popular websites in your niche.
-You could also accomplish the same thing by liking other posts that were commenting on a post on other websites.
-Another method is to invite other web site managers to post on your site with the promise of exchanging backlinks.”
+You can also accomplish the same thing by liking other posts that were commenting on a post on other websites.
+Another method is to invite other website managers to post on your site with the promise of exchanging backlinks.”

 Explanation: One way to test a person’s knowledge of a job is to ask them to make an argument against it.
 This is that type of question.
 When discussing the limitations or weaknesses of digital marketing, you may want to include ways you can overcome them.

 Example: “ Due to the ease of use and proliferation of digital marketing, there are many fraudulent websites and exaggerated claims for products and services on the web.
 This is best illustrated by the recent rash of fake news and CGI images.
 The result of this is people have become skeptical about claims made and services offered via digital marketing.
 Since this is more difficult to accomplish using traditional marketing techniques, people have come to trust television and print media more than digital marketing.”